 -Kava can act as an aphrodisiac especially in women.

 – Use hot water to prepare your kava root (typically as hot as your tap will get).
 It will extract more kavalactones.
 Then chill your beverage with some ice cubes.
-More Kava Preparation Tips can be found here.
+Explore more methods of easy kava preparation.